Lady Olive Baillie

 Historical Evidence

-Anecdotal accounts from long-serving castle staff and some guides who worked after her death form the basis of her ghostly legend.
-Her deep personal connection to the castle and her death within its walls make her a plausible candidate for a lingering spirit.
-The descriptions of her appearance align with her known style and the era of her prominence.
+Anecdotal accounts from long-serving castle staff and guides who worked after her death in 1974 form the basis of her ghostly legend.
+Her extraordinary devotion to restoring Leeds Castle over nearly five decades, combined with her peaceful death within its walls, creates compelling circumstances for a lingering presence.
+The descriptions of her appearance consistently match her known elegant style and the era of her greatest prominence as a hostess.

 Where to Encounter This Spirit